|

 herbalist.

-My classes, if I do say so myself, are very
+My classes, if I do say so myself, are

-good.
+quite good.
 They cover identification, medicinal uses, herbal

 properties, ethics, history, folklore, preparation, and